cockroachdb/docs/v1.1/stop-a-node.md

 This page shows you how to use the `cockroach quit` [command](cockroach-commands.html) to temporarily stop a node that you plan to restart, for example, during the process of [upgrading your cluster's version of CockroachDB](upgrade-cockroach-version.html).

-For information about permanently removing nodes to downsize a cluster or react to hardware failures, see [Remove a Node](remove-a-node.html).
+For information about permanently removing nodes to downsize a cluster or react to hardware failures, see [Remove Nodes](remove-nodes.html).

 <div id="toc"></div>